olivier3lanc/Scroll-Frames/usage.md

 *
 {:toc}

-Scroll Frames can be applied on any HTML element onto which the following CSS properties can be applied:
+Scroll Frames can be applied on any HTML element, the script uses the following CSS properties:

 * _background-image_
 * _background-position_